scipy-conference/scipy_proceedings/papers/brian_mcfee/brian_mcfee.rst

 ----------
 This document provides a brief summary of the design considerations and functionality of librosa.
 More detailed examples, notebooks, and documentation can be found in our development repository and project website.
-``librosa`` is under active development, and our roadmap for future work includes efficiency improvements and enhanced functionality of audio coding and file system interactions.
+The project is under active development, and our roadmap for future work includes efficiency improvements and enhanced functionality of audio coding and file system interactions.